I can’t tell you how many male corn snakes end up with female names, and vice versa.

 However, you should not attempt this method if you are inexperienced.
 Instead, take your pet to a vet or experienced snake handler.
 They can demonstrate the process so you can try it on your own in the future.

 To pop the hemipenes, you have to apply firm but gentle pressure with one finger to the vent.
 It’s best to do this with your thumb.

-When appropriately performed on a male snake, the method will cause the hemipenes to pop out of the vent temporarily.
+When appropriately performed on a male snake, the method will cause the hemipenes (the two snake penises) to pop out of the vent temporarily.
 These will look like two red tubes that come out on either side of the vent.

 Unfortunately, this method only works on smaller snakes and is not effective at determining the sex of larger snakes.
 There is too much muscle around the vents to allow enough pressure to push the organs out.

 This procedure is the least recommended method for sexing your snake due to the difficulty and potential for permanent harm.
 If you apply too much pressure, it could permanently relocate the sex tubes externally, which may require expensive surgery to fix.

 Furthermore, if you fail to pop hemipenes out, it’s difficult to determine if it’s due to improper technique or because the snake is a female and not a male.

 And sometimes, performing this procedure on a female snake can cause the scent glands to emerge from the vent.

 Observe The Behavior